cpjobling/eglm03-textbook/_build/07/1/intro2ss.md

 Simulink model: [statemodel.slx](matlab/statemodel.slx)

+### State-space model for example 1

 ![Figure 7.6](pictures/statemodel.png)

 <div style="text-align:center"><b>Figure 7.6: State Space Model of Example 1</b></div>

+## End of Pre-Lecture

+In class activities

+* We will review the Simulink modles of the circuit
+* We will work through examples 2 and 3
+* We will show the MATLAB commands for defining the state-space system of the circuit
+* We will look at one of the derivation of a state-space model of one of the CTMS

 ### Modelling State Space Systems in MATLAB